Rajkawale/raj-product-portpolio/README.md

   ### Description

-  This is the initial version of my portfolio website, built with React.
+  This is the initial of my portfolio website, built with React.
 It presents a comprehensive showcase of my projects.
 The design places a strong emphasis on a mobile-first approach, delivering a professional and polished look through the use of a carefully chosen color palette.

   <p align="right"><a href="#readme-top">back to top</a></p>